lintje/lintje.dev/src/_docs/output.md

 ---
-title: "Output format"
+title: "Spot issues quickly"
-description: "Lintje outputs the issues it finds in a human friendly format.
+description: "Lintje print the issues it finds in an easy to understand output.
 Learn more about this output and how you can find the source of the issue quickly."
 ---

-Whenever Lintje finds an issue it will print this to the terminal in human readable output.
+Whenever Lintje finds an issue it will print this to the terminal in an easy to understand output.

 This output is written in such a way to help you identify what issue was found, where it was found and how to solve it.
 This page will help clarify anything that's unclear in this output.